sambler/myblendercontrib/io_scene_ms3d/__README__.txt

 known issues:
   importer issues:
-    - does not import keyframes
+    -/-

   exporter issues:
+    - does only export active mesh object
     - does only export the first existing material, if more than one material is used per mesh
     - does only export the first existing UV texture coordinates,